Geosphere

+There are several conflicting usages of geosphere, variously defined.

+History

+Aristotelian physics

 In Aristotelian physics, the term was applied to four spherical natural places, concentrically nested around the center of the Earth, as described in the lectures Physica and Meteorologica.
 They were believed to explain the motions of the four terrestrial elements: Earth, Water, Air, and Fire.

+Modern era

 In modern texts and in Earth system science, geosphere refers to the solid parts of the Earth; it is used along with atmosphere, hydrosphere, and biosphere to describe the systems of the Earth (the interaction of these systems with the magnetosphere is sometimes listed).
 In that context, sometimes the term lithosphere is used instead of geosphere or solid Earth.
 The lithosphere, however, only refers to the uppermost layers of the solid Earth (oceanic and continental crustal rocks and uppermost mantle).